-Students seeking advanced training in the Martha Graham Technique may choose from the following programs:
+Students seeking advanced training in the Martha Graham Technique may choose from the following programs.

 Independent Program: Designed for students at all levels who wish to engage in a rigorous study in the Martha Graham Technique.
 Students are accepted into the Independent Program on the basis of teacher recommendation, personal essay and/or demonstration of commitment.
+Program Details & Fees

 Professional Training Program: Developed for students seeking a career in dance.
 This two-year, full-time, 60-credit program offers in-depth studies at professional standards, including Acting, Anatomy, History, Martha Graham Technique, Repertory, Composition, Music, and Performance.
+Program Details & Fees

 Third-Year Post-Certificate Program: For students seeking advanced studies after completing the Professional Training Program.
 This program focuses on the next level of study of Technique, Repertory, Composition, Performance, and Individual Projects.
+Program Details & Fees

 Teacher Training Program: For advanced/professional-level students wishing to pursue a career in dance education.
 This one-year, full-time, 30-credit program addresses teaching approaches and methodology in the first semester, while the second semester focuses on teaching practices.
+Program Details & Fees

 International Students: The Martha Graham School is authorized under federal law to enroll non-immigrant students.
 More information

-Kids & Teens
+Kids & Teens Programs and Classes

 The following programs are available for children

 Young Artists Program: Open by audition to talented student dancers in New York City area schools.
 This full-year program offers students comprehensive dance instruction in Martha Graham Technique, and Ballet and Creative Workshops.
 Students also attend Martha Graham Company open rehearsals and participate in an exciting program of cultural events.